 - 1. Understand the radiation parameters of an antenna. - 2.
-Apply the concept of current distribution to analyse the antennas. - 3.
-Analyse the linear arrays for uniform distribution. - 4.
+Apply the concept of current distribution to analyze the antennas. - 3.
+Analyze the linear arrays for uniform distribution. - 4.
 Appraise the characteristics of broad side, end fire arrays and non-uniform arrays. - 5.
-Learn the aperture antennas using Huygen's principle, image theory and microstrip antennas.
+Learn the aperture antennas using Huygen's principle, image theory and Microstrip antennas.